Graduate Requirements for Students Seeking Early Childhood Education Licensure

 A signed agreement between a community college and a receiving four-year Institution only ensures that the remaining 9 credits are guaranteed to transfer upon admission to the receiving early childhood education program.

 - Advice from the four-year institution on the 9 credit hours that will be guaranteed to apply to the graduation requirements leading to an elementary education license.

 - A graduation plan that meets the community college’s Associate of Arts requirements and transfer of any credits earned at the four-year institution as meeting the AA graduation requirements.

 - Ability to enroll in selected courses offered at the four-year institution, including on-line or on-campus classes, if not available at the community college.

 D. A transfer student must apply and be successfully admitted to a school of education or the appropriate education program at the receiving four-year institution in order to complete the licensure program in early childhood education.

-The Associate of Arts in Early Childhood Teacher Education is available at Colorado Mountain College in Aspen, Breckenridge, Dillon, Rifle, Vail Valley at Edwards, and Online.
+The Associate of Arts in Early Childhood Teacher Education is available at Colorado Mountain College in Aspen, Breckenridge, Carbondale, Dillon, Leadville, Rifle, Steamboat Springs, and Vail Valley at Edwards.
+Not every course is offered on every campus, some campuses may require travel between sites or distance learning modalities to complete the degree.
 For more information, please see Academic Programs at Colorado Mountain College.
-Not every course is offered on every campus.

 Learn more about the Early Childhood Teacher Education Program